mattperrotta/final_project/report_and_data.md

 From these graphs, we can see the seasonality of influenza infections and how it varies depending on the transmission zone.
 Specifically, zones that are in the northern hemisphere have high numbers of cases at the very beginning and end of each year (the flu season beginning at the end of the year and continuing into the next year), while zones in the southern hemisphere have high case counts in the middle of the year.
 Another notable part of these visualizations is the year 2009, the pandemic year.
 This year has a different seasonal distribution as other years and a higher peak, which are characteristics of a global flu pandemic.

 In order to continue our analysis, we decided to limit our analysis to the zones with the most easily visible data.
 We filtered North America, Northern Europe, Oceania Melanesia Polynesia, and Temperate South America.
-We also decided to include Eastern Asia in our analysis because it included China and South Africa in order to have a zone from that continent.
+We also decided to include the zone of Eastern Asia in our analysis because it includes China, a hotspot for the emergence of new influenza A subtypes, as well as the zone of South Africa so as to include a zone from that continent.

 We looked at the distribution of influenza types and subtypes by each zone that we chose.